 Hanging Prosperity Coin Balls

-Other Inexpensive Gifts
+Other Inexpensive Gifts for Good Luck

 There are many other gifts you can buy that won't cost a lot of money, but will bring good fortune.
 Feng shui lucky gifts tend to have broad appeal but seem tailor made for a particular occasion.

 Small Metal Bells

-Many believeLucky Bamboo plants attract chi into their home to energize it, especially the sector where the plant is placed.
+Many believe lucky bamboo plants attract chi into their home to energize it, especially the sector where the plant is placed.
 There are meanings attached to the number of stalks.
-Make sure you never give a plant with only four stalks since the Chinese avoid this number because the pronunciation sounds like the Chinese word for death.
+Make sure you never give a plant with only four stalks -- the Chinese pronunciation of the number four sounds like the word for death.

-Browsing for Feng Shui Gifts
+Shopping for Good Luck Feng Shui Gifts